ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 5FCA 8518 2869 FBFA A7C1 5B4C
 ```

-Now, download the generic router config file that we created on the
+Now, download the generic relay config file that we created on the directory server:
-directory server:

 ```
-sudo wget -O /etc/tor/torrc http://directoryserver/router.conf
+sudo wget -O /etc/tor/torrc http://directoryserver/relay.conf
 ```

-Now, we'll add some extra config settings that are different on each router node: the nickname and the address(es).
+Now, we'll add some extra config settings that are different on each relay node: the nickname and the address.

-Add the nickname and address(es) with
+Add the nickname and address with

 ```
 HOSTNAME=$(hostname -s)
 echo "Nickname $HOSTNAME" | sudo tee -a /etc/tor/torrc ADDRESS=$(hostname -I | tr " " "\n" | grep "192.168")
-for A in $ADDRESS; do
-  echo "Address $A" | sudo tee -a /etc/tor/torrc done
+echo "Address $ADDRESS" | sudo tee -a /etc/tor/torrc
 ```

-Now, if you look at the contents of the config file on the router:
+Now, if you look at the contents of the config file on the relay:

 ```
 sudo cat /etc/tor/torrc
 ```